 Despite increased net N2O production with higher temperatures, soil horizon interactions temper the response to warming.
-Two of our methods supported the potential for mineral soil temper the response to warming.
-Two of our methods supported the potential for mineral soil N2O reduction: (1) calculated differences in flux values between shared headspace N2O flux values and the isolated headspace N2O flux values of the two isolated horizons, and (2) the change in isotopic enrichment of the shared and isolated headspace N2O.
-The first method demonstrated that short-term warming enhanced the degree of interprofile interaction that increased N2O reduction during the incubation, while long-term warming did not significantly influence interprofile N2O dynamics (Fig. 4 A & B).
-The similarities in net N2O flux between the combined and mineral soil incubations (Fig. 3 B & C), and the fact that both of these incubations have lower flux than the organic soil alone, indicate that the mineral soil served as a net N2O reducer, especially in response to short-term temperature increases.
+Two of our methods supported the potential for mineral soil N2O reduction: (1) calculated differences in flux values between shared headspace N2O flux values and the isolated headspace N2O flux values of the two isolated horizons, and (2) the change in the isotopic enrichment of the shared and isolated headspace N2O.
+The first method demonstrated that short-term warming enhanced the degree of interprofile interaction that increased N2O reduction during the incubation, whereas long-term warming did not significantly influence inter-profile N2O dynamics (Fig. 4a, b).
+The similarities in the net N2O flux between the combined and mineral soil incubations (Fig. 3b, c), and the fact that both of these incubations have lower flux than the organic soil alone, indicate that the mineral soil served as a net N2O reducer, especially in response to short-term temperature increases.
 A caveat to this soil horizon interaction is that while our O2-limited experimental environment was necessary to promote denitrification, this design may have exaggerated total soil reduction processes that occur naturally in anaerobic microsites.